Multimodal Subspace Support Vector Data Description: Multimodal subspace support vector data description

 where $\sigma>0$ is a hyperparameter and determines the width of the kernel.

 The augmented version of the Lagrangian function now takes the following form:

 The $\alpha$'s are calculated optimizing \eqref{Lang2} with $\mathbf{W}_m$'s fixed, i.e., applying SVDD in the subspace.
-In the second step, the alphas are fixed and $\mathbf{W}_m$'s are updated with the gradient descent:
+In the second step, the $\alpha$'s are fixed and $\mathbf{W}_m$'s are updated with the gradient descent:

 where the gradient is calculated as

 The gradient of the regularization term, $\Delta\omega$, now takes the following forms:

 We initialize the matrix $\textbf{W}_m$ for each mode using kernel-PCA.
 We orthogonalize and normalize $\mathbf{W}_m$ at every iteration so that